PREVENTING AND RESPONDING TO ABUSE AND NEGLECT POLICY

 • Their rights to pursue grievances and complaints and access to the criminal justice system;

-• That all staff supporting clients are respectful of their rights and needs;
+• That all staff are respectful of their rights and needs;

-• The implementation of the requirements of the Service Provider’s Incident Reporting Policy for TASC provided and funded non-government service providers.
+• The implementation of the requirements of the Incident Reporting Policy.

-It is the role of all relevant staff to:
+It is the role of all staff to:

-• Support management to create a culture of no retribution for reporting of suspected abuse, neglect or exploitation;
+• Support management to maintaining a culture of no retribution for reporting of suspected abuse, neglect or exploitation;

-• Provide active support to other staff to create an appropriate service culture in accordance with the policy provide services to client in a manner that is consistent with the policy and procedures;
+• Provide active support to other staff to maintain an appropriate service culture in accordance with the policy and provide services to clients in a manner that is consistent with the policy and procedures;

-• Report all alleged or suspected instances of abuse, neglect and exploitation in accordance with the policy and procedures as well as the Incident Reporting Policy for TASC provided and funded service providers;
+• Report all alleged or suspected instances of abuse, neglect and exploitation in accordance with the policy and procedures as well as the Incident Reporting Policy;

-• Inform guardian or substitute decision makers of all alleged or suspected instances of abuse, neglect and exploitation;
+• Inform guardian or substitute decision makers of all alleged or suspected instances of abuse, neglect and exploitation (unless they are the alleged perpetrators);

 • Cooperate with the investigation of any complaint relating to the provision of services; and